 PCC members include users, preparers, and practitioners who have significant experience using, preparing, and auditing (and/or compiling and reviewing) private company financial statements.
 Members are appointed for a three-year term and may be reappointed for an additional term of two years.
 Membership tenure may be staggered for some members to establish an orderly rotation.

-The PCC is still chaired by Candace E. Wright, a director with Postlethwaite & Netterville, a Louisianabased accounting and business advisory firm.
+The PCC is still chaired by Jere G. Shawver, the managing partner for assurance and risk with Baker Tilly, a top-10 U.S. public accounting firm.
 The current members of the PCC can be found on the FASB's website.